marcinjahn/technology-notebook/src/docs/programming/javascript/angular/components.md

 Angular promotes the separation of things into different files, opposed to frameworks like Vue.js.
-However, we are able to have HTML/CSS in the `ts` file simply by replacing `templateUrl`/`styleUrls` with `template`/`styles` and providing the HTML there as a string.
+However, we are able to have HTML/CSS in the `ts` file simply by replacing `templateUrl`/`styleUrls` with `template`/`styles` and providing the HTML or CSS there as a string.

 ## selector